cnafoyo/github/README.md

 Run `ng serve --open` for a dev server.
 The app will automatically reload if you change any of the source files.

-### Build

-Run `ng build --prod --base-href ./` to build the project production ready.
-The build artifacts will be stored in the `dist/` directory.